WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-manage-subscriptions-in-wordpress-with-paymattic.md

 category: "Manage Form Entries"
 ---

+# How to Manage Subscriptions in WordPress with Paymattic

 [Paymattic](https://paymattic.com/) allows you to manage subscription payments, including offline payments made through direct bank transfers.
 This guide focuses on managing subscription payments in Paymattic.

 :::warning